 Working in collaboration with internal and external stakeholders has been key to the progress and success of the Agricultural Labor Practices program.

 Our relationships with directly contracted growers produce tangible results, thanks to regular farm visits, dialogue, and training.
 Local and global meetings with leaf merchants enable us to identify where additional training, mechanisms, and processes are needed to manage labor risks.
 Engaging with local government agencies in the countries where we operate enables us to address fair and safe labor conditions in specific locations.
 For example, we have been successfully engaging with the Indian Tobacco Board to make progress in the area of labor rights in India.

 Our international tobacco business is an active member of the Sustainable Tobacco Program (STP) and chair of the STP Steering Committee, consisting of industry peers.
 STP is an industry-wide platform enabling businesses to collaborate on human rights, environmental issues, and other sustainability challenges, and to drive sustainable agriculture through a continuous improvement process.
-2019 was a year of reform for STP, as it was restructured around the five-step framework - Identify, Prioritize, Respond, Measure, and Report.
+2019 was a year of reform for STP, as it was restructured around the five-step framework: Identify, Prioritize, Respond, Measure, and Communicate and Report.
 The aim of this change is to put in place a robust supply chain due diligence process with a focus on impact.
-The new process will be finalized in 2020.

 Grower clubs in Zambia

 In Zambia, we have an established network of approximately 693 grower clubs.
 Each club is formed of 10 to 20 growers and led by a chairman.

 The aim of the clubs is to bring growers closer together and create more effective dialogue.
 The clubs allow continuous communication and engagement on a variety of topics such as farmer finance, Agricultural Labor Practices, Minimum Agronomic Standards, and other best practices.